Ghostkeeper/Blender3mfFormat/README.md

 ----
 To install this add-on, currently you need to manually copy the source code into Blender's add-ons folder.
 Here is how you do that:
 1. Download the source code from the [latest release](https://github.com/Ghostkeeper/Blender3mfFormat/releases/latest).
 You can find it under "Assets", or use the Clone or Download button for the latest source version.
-2. Extract the `Blender3mfFormat-0.1.0` folder (version 0.1.0) or `io_mesh_3mf` folder (version 0.2.0 and later) in the zip archive to Blender's add-ons folder.
+2. Extract the `io_mesh_3mf` folder in the zip archive to Blender's add-ons folder.
 The location of that folder varies depending on your operating system:
     * Windows XP: `C:\Users\%username%\Application Data\Blender Foundation\Blender\<Blender version>\scripts\addons`
     * Windows 7 and newer: `C:\Users\%username%\AppData\Roaming\Blender Foundation\Blender\<Blender version>\scripts\addons`
     * MacOS: `/Users/$USER/Library/Application\ Support/Blender/<Blender version>/scripts/addons`